pakrym/pipelines/pipelines.md

 }
 ```

-This code might work when testing locally but it's broken because the entire message (end of line) may not been received in a single call to `ReadAsync`.
+This code might work when testing locally but it's broken because the entire message (end of line) may not have been received in a single call to `ReadAsync`.
 Even worse, we're failing to look at the result of `stream.ReadAsync()` which returns how much data was actually filled into the buffer.
 This is a common mistake when using `Stream` today.
 To make this work, we need to buffer the incoming data until we have found a new line.

 ```C#
 async Task AcceptAsync(Socket socket)